WilliamArnberg/Portfolio/content/articles/ecs_article.md

 #
 ---

 At the beginning of our second year at ***The Game Assembly*** we get the opportunity to build our own game engines, and in the previous year I got a lot of experience working in a more pure object-oriented way using GameObject component systems riddled with virtual functions causing cache misses at every function call.

 Having dug through the trenches and seen what problems could arise making games with a object oriented and inheritance based model I felt a major lacking of knowledge towards a the data oriented way of programming I had seen a lot of GDC / CPPCon talks about.
 The 2014 CPPcon Mike Acton talk was a huge inspiration.
-## Design Choices
+## Design Choices - Archetype Or Sparse-Sets
-Early on I had a list of

 ##### Sparse Sets
  Components are stored in sparse-sets where the entity id's map to the component.